Im-Rises/particle-simulator-react-p5-website/README.md

 It works on desktop and mobile as well with different controls (check the `controls` section).

+The particles are set randomly on the screen in a square shape.
+Their color change according to their speed from blue to purple and then to pink.

 ## Images and videos

 `PLACEHOLDER`